bsdpot/potluck/hugo-nginx-alt/README.md

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.

 The SERVERNAME parameter is the fully qualified domain name to configure nginx with.

+The DOMAINNAME parameter is the domain name of the final destination, or baseURL for hugo.
+Include `http://` or `https://`.

 The IP parameter is the IP address of the pot image.